grafana/grafana-operator/docs/docs/proposals/005-grafanadashboard-folder-management-strategy-update.md

 ## Decision Outcome

-Outcome from discussing this in our weekly:
+`folderUid` and `folderRef` will be added to the `GrafanaDashboard` CRD.
+The behaviour is as follows:

-we want to only add `folderUid` and `folderRef` fields.
-The `createFolder` fields is implicitly defined through the presence of the new fields.
-This means:
+* If no folder specification (old or new) is set -> use namespace folder
 * If `folder` is set and none of the other fields is set (backwards compat. case) -> Create the folder
 * If `folderUID` or `folderRef` is set -> don't create the folder
 * If `folderUID` or `folderRef` **AND** folder is set, the new fields take priority -> don't create the folder